 TAROT ~ 8 of Swords

 In the 1st decan of Gemini, Jupiter expands and exaggerates Gemini’s ideas and thirst for knowledge, admiration for cleverness and desire for wisdom.
-But, Jupiter can also enhance and magnify details, the little little things, along with Gemini’s changeability and duality, to such an extent that making decisions or focusing on and completing goals can become complex.
+But, Jupiter can also enhance and magnify details – the little things – along with Gemini’s changeability and duality, to such an extent that making decisions or focusing on and completing goals can become complex.

 Book T calls this card “Shortened Force.”

-The Rider Waite Smith card depicts a woman in a red dress, bound and blindfolded, surrounded by 8 swords, behind her, in the backgound is a castle.
+The Rider-Waite-Smith card depicts a woman in a red dress, bound and blindfolded, surrounded by 8 swords.
+Behind her, in the background is a castle.

 The 8 of Swords suggests mental anxiety, confusion or feeling victimised.
-The escape route is to get clear on our intentions and set them in motion with determination, access our inner intuition and power.
+The escape route is to get clear on our intentions and set them in motion with determination.
+Access our inner intuition and power, seek out creative solutions.

-“This is a card of restrictions and indecision that are largely self-imposed and often bought on by a lack of faith in our own ability to handle the problem at hand.” ~ Spiritual Tarot, Echols, Mueller and Thomson, page 160
+“This is a card of restrictions and indecision that are largely self-imposed and often bought on by a lack of faith in our own ability to handle the problem at hand.
+As yet unaware of our personal power, we are limited by our rigid beliefs.” ~ Spiritual Tarot, Echols, Mueller and Thomson, page 160

 8 of Swords from the Aquatic Tarot by Andreas Schroter